dzaja123/event-ingestion-and-alerting-system/README.md

 **Data flow:**
 1. Sensors must be registered first via POST /api/v1/sensors
 2. IoT devices send events to Ingestion Service REST API
+3. Ingestion service validates that event type is valid with the sensor type
-3. Ingestion Service validates device_id against cached sensor data
+4. Ingestion Service validates device_id against cached sensor data
-4. Events from unregistered device_ids are rejected
+5. Events from unregistered device_ids are rejected
-5. Valid events are stored in PostgreSQL and published to RabbitMQ
+6. Valid events are stored in PostgreSQL and published to RabbitMQ
-6. Alerting Service consumes events and generates alerts when criteria are met
+7. Alerting Service consumes events and generates alerts when criteria are met
-7. Alerts are stored in PostgreSQL and retrieved via REST API
+8. Alerts are stored in PostgreSQL and retrieved via REST API

 ## Database schema